kritzcreek/pscid/README.md

 ### Usage

-Your project needs to have been built at least once.
-Then call `pscid` in your projects root folder.
+Start `pscid` in a terminal in the root folder of your project.

-pscid will show you errors and warnings (one at a time) in whatever file you edit+save.
+pscid will show you errors and warnings (one at a time) whenever you save a PureScript source file.
+This makes for a nice iterative workflow.

-If you hit `b` inside pscid's console window it will try to either run `npm run build` or `pulp build`.
+Type `b` inside `pscid`'s terminal window to build your project.
+This looks up the `build` script inside your package.json and failing to find that will run `pulp build`.

-Pressing `q` quits pscid.
+Type `q` to quit pscid.

+### Demo

+![Demo GIF](http://i.imgur.com/ssBtu6w.gif)

 ### Options
   - `-p` The port to use.
 Defaults to 4243

-### Demo
+### Attribution

-![Demo GIF](http://i.imgur.com/ssBtu6w.gif)
+pscid utilizes https://github.com/natefaubion/purescript-psa to format and enrich the errors and warnings emitted by the compiler.

+It's inspired by https://github.com/ndmitchell/ghcid and https://github.com/anttih/psc-pane.